 - A strangulated or incarcerated hernia creates tenderness in the scrotum or groin.

 A hernia presents as a bulge in the groin or scrotal sac.
 If the swelling changes in size during the day, it may be a communicating hydrocele, which may enlarge.
-In a hydrocele there is only fluid because the defect in the passage is too small to allow intestine or other abdominal contents to get trapped.
+In a hydrocele, there is only fluid because the defect in the passage is too small to allow intestine or other abdominal contents to get trapped.
 A hydrocele that does not change in size may go away on its own during the first year of life.

-What is a hydrocele?
+What is a Hydrocele?

-Hydroceles are a buildup of fluid around one or both testicles, causing the scrotum or groin area to swell.
+A hydrocele is a buildup of fluid around one or both testicles, causing the scrotum or groin area to swell.
 Usually, this swelling is present at birth.
 However, it may develop after injury or infection.

-During development the testicles descend from the abdomen into the scrotum through the groin.
-Sometimes the passage does not close and fluid drains into the scrotum.
+During development, the testicles descend from the abdomen into the scrotum through the groin.
+Sometimes the passage does not close, and fluid drains into the scrotum.
 The opening usually closes before or shortly after birth.
 If it does not resolve within the first year of life, surgery may be recommended.

 Hydroceles are diagnosed by history and physical exam.
 Sometimes an ultrasound is performed to confirm the diagnosis.
 Because inguinal hernias and hydroceles share a common cause, your doctor will also evaluate your child for a hernia.